Measles (Rubeola) (cont.)

 Most people who contract measles will recover completely.
-Only 2.2 out of 1,000 people who get measles will die.
+Very few people who get measles will die.
 People who are malnourished or immunocompromised are more likely to have complications or die.
 However, it is possible for any person to die from the measles, which highlights the importance of becoming vaccinated.
 Almost no one who has been vaccinated has died from the disease.

 How can I prevent contracting measles?

 The only way to prevent measles is by receiving measles immunization: This is commonly given as a shot containing measles, mumps, and rubella vaccine (MMR) or a shot containing measles, mumps, rubella, and varicella vaccine (MMRV).
 The MMRV is not recommended for anyone older than 12 years of age.
 The current recommendation is that everyone receives two doses of the vaccine after 1 year of age.
 If the vaccine is received before 1 year of age, the person should receive two additional doses.